 This interdisciplinary course begins with the exploration of the nature of fraud, its costs and why it occurs.
-Emphasis then shifts to the analysis of the accounting and legal procedures used to fight or prevent the different types of fraud such as detection, investigation and the dispositions or resolutions available.
-PREREQUISITES: ACC1601, CRJ1400
+Emphasis then shifts to the analysis of the accounting and legal procedures used to

 ACC3520: Financial Statement Fraud (3)

 This type of white-collar crime is also known as "cooking the books" where various schemes are used to manipulate, misstate, or omit financial information to deceive financial statement users.
 This in depth study focuses on the detection and investigation of revenue-based, asset-based, liability-based and other financial statement fraud, schemes, as well as the auditor's liability in these criminal activities.
 PREREQUISITES: ACC1601, ACC3510, CRJ1400, CRJ3420